by Kalle Kilpi

 M&A Deal flow and Pipeline management options

 We’ve established that the key to deal flow and pipeline management is a systematic approach.
-Taking the time to structure the processes and work flow, the standard documents and content guides will ultimately allow for more informed and timely decisions in the end.
-Below are a few templates that you can use and modify freely:
+Taking the time to structure the processes, work flow, standard documents and content guides will ultimately allow for more informed and timely decisions in the end.
+Below is a template that you can use and modify freely:

 Get your deal flow & pipeline management in order in a day

-You can also use our full M&A platform free for two weeks by registering here.
-It has step-by-step guidance to configure your pipeline stages, one pagers, tasks lists and more.
-You will also have a comprehensive process template to create your own task list and M&A handbook.
+Get a personalized, free demo here.
+Get access to step-by-step guidance to configure your pipeline stages, one pagers, tasks lists and more.
+You will also have a comprehensive process template to create your own task list and M&A playbook.
 If you decide that the platform is more than you need for your business at the moment, don’t worry, you can export everything that you configure (pipeline spreadsheet, issue tracker, task list, handbook) and use them independently.

 Click here to see what Midaxo customers are saying about the platform.